Design of Outage-Limit-Approaching Protograph LDPC Codes via Generalized Rootchecks: Conclusion

 \section{Conclusion}

-We proposed a protograph-based LDPC design framework that achieves full diversity over the BFC with $M=2$ while maintaining strong AWGNC performance.
-Full diversity is guaranteed at the protograph template level via the Boolean approximation-based DivE analysis and generalized rootcheck propagation, and AWGNC performance is then optimized within the induced constrained protograph family using an RCA-DE-guided genetic algorithm targeting low decoding thresholds.
-Numerical results confirm that the resulting QC-LDPC codes exhibit full diversity over the BFC with $M=2$ and achieve better BLER performance over the AWGNC across multiple code lengths compared with the considered baselines.
-As future work, extension of the proposed framework to BFCs of $M\ge 2$ and high-rate code design can be considered.
+We proposed a protograph-based LDPC code design framework that achieves full diversity over the BFC with $M=2$ while maintaining strong coding gain in both the AWGNC and the BFC.
+Full diversity is guaranteed for our DA protograph family under iterative decoding.
+Coding gain is then optimized within the DA protograph family using an RCA-DE-guided GA targeting low protograph thresholds for AWGNC performance.
+Numerical results confirm that the resulting LDPC codes exhibit full diversity over the two-block BFC and achieve better BLER performance over AWGNCs across multiple code lengths compared with the considered baselines.

+The proposed design inherently offers scalability to $M>2$, which is currently being investigated as ongoing work.
+Furthermore, future directions include exploring applications to modified codes and HARQ.